OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Based on that point, the following question comes to mind: *How to perform this input validation?*

 As [Orange Tsai](https://twitter.com/orange_8361) shows in his [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf), depending on the programming language used, parsers can be abused.
-One possible countermeasure is to apply the [allow list approach](Input_Validation_Cheat_Sheet.md#allow-list-vs-block-list) when input validation is used because, most of the time, the format of the information expected from the user is globally know.
+One possible countermeasure is to apply the [allow list approach](Input_Validation_Cheat_Sheet.md#allow-list-vs-block-list) when input validation is used because, most of the time, the format of the information expected from the user is globally known.

 The request sent to the internal application will be based on the following information: